LYMPHEDEMA - What You Haven't Been Told and Need to Know

 Everyone knows the benefits of exercise for seemingly healthy individuals, but they carry even more a punch for those suffering from lymphedema.
 Generally speaking, those who exercise have a lower percentage of body fat.
 Keeping body fat in check can actually help to prevent lymphedema.
 Fat can be a special problem with an impaired lymphatic system.
 Fat is deposited in the interstitial tissue and can make it more difficult for the fluid to pass through and into the lymph vessels.
 The lymphatic system is stimulated by the pumping action of the blood vessels, as well as the pumping action of muscles, so anything one does to improve their circulatory system will be helpful for the lymphatic system.

-A good exercise goal, for aerobic activity, is thirty minutes three or four times a week.
+A good exercise goal, for aerobic activity, is thirty minutes five times per week.
 Choose an exercise that will allow you to mildly increase your heart rate without “over-doing” it.
 It is important that you wear your support garment (if one has been prescribed for you) or bandage while exercising.
 Bandages increase pressure against the skin during exercise.
 The pressure, coupled with the contraction of your muscles, encourages the lymph to move.
 Exercise, in and of itself, will help to pump the muscles, improve circulation, and move lymph from congested areas into an area where it can drain more efficiently.
 It is important to start out very slowly with few repetitions and wait until the next day to see how the affected limb has responded.
 You can gradually increase your repetitions, based on what the limb will tolerate.
 Take your time and use good form and posture.